 I once dreamed I was a member of The Beatles.
 The Poor One.
 I said to the rest of The Beatles, in this dream, with a flat Midwestern accent, Yes, but the rest of you make so much more money…

-Just as I had instinctively parodied The Beatles as a child (more on that near the end of this chapter*), I suddenly found myself parodying Lennon-the-house-husband, with the gruesome twist that Lennon was dead and his son was half an orphan.
+Just as I had instinctively parodied The Beatles as a child, I suddenly found myself parodying Lennon-the-house-husband, with the gruesome twist that Lennon was dead and his son was half an orphan.
 I did all the bottle-feedings late at night (those perfectly-apt inverted nipples on Albatross came in handy for avoiding the chore of nursing) and did all the (cloth, with safety pins) diaper-changing.
-I even wrote a poem about the birth and the house-husbanding experience:
+I even wrote a poem about the birth and the house-husbanding experience (excerpt below) and I can smell the top of my now- 6’3″ son whenever I read it:

 my son was born 8:30 a.m. on